flyCouch/MFD-Switches/README.md

 Presented for your enjoyment.

-Have fun skyblasting stuff in Transistor Land and Skies. ron lyttle..
+Have fun skyblasting/skytravelling in Transistor Land and Skies. ron lyttle..